ekylibre/first_run-demo/README.md

 # First-Run Demo

+It help to populate Ekylibre with real farm data and drive developpement to be more focus on real things.
+Each folder contains an agricultural dataset of raw data to import in Ekylibre to create a farm instance.

+## folders demo and demo-gestion

 This First-Run is an open *mirror* dataset of french farm (Gaec JOULIN / 17250 SAINT-PORCHAIRE) with husbandry and crops.
-It help to populate Ekylibre with real farm data and drive developpement to be more focus on real things.

 # Demo